Things To Do Before Leaving For Travel Nursing Job Image

 Loose End Considerations For All Travel Nurses

-1) Determine How To Handle Mail During Your Travel Nursing Assignment
+1) How To Handle Mail During Your Travel Nursing Assignment

-4. You can also use the Premium Forwarding Service offered by USPS.
+You can also use the Premium Forwarding Service offered by USPS.
 They will package your mail weekly and send it to the address you designate.
-This service is quite expensive though at $16.50 per week!
+This service is quite expensive though.
+It has a one time enrollment fee of roughly $20 plus $23.90 per week!

 2) Put a Hold on Newspapers